The Evolution of Chaos

 The Evolution of Chaos is the third studio album by American thrash metal band Heathen.
 It is their first album in 18 years since 1991's Victims of Deception.
 It was released in Japan on December 23, 2009 via King Records, January 25, 2010 in Europe, and on March 31, 2010 in the US via Mascot Records.
-This album marked the band's first to feature guitarist Kragen Lum, and would be the only one to feature Jon Torres and Darren Minter on bass and drums respectively.
+This album marked the band's first to feature guitarist Kragen Lum, the second and last to feature drummer Darren Minter, and would be the only one to feature Jon Torres on bass.

 Release

 Heathen had recorded The Evolution of Chaos in 2008 and was originally scheduled for release on July 20, 2009, but was pushed back to late 2009 as more time was needed to complete the mixing process.

 Track listing

 Reception

 Reviews for the album have been very positive.
 Metal Rules gave the album a perfect five out of five, calling it an "absolute masterpiece of modern thrash" and "flawless in almost every way".
 The album has also netted an 8.7 out of 10 on Ultimate Guitar.